parryc/thevoid/templates/leflan/language_azeri.md

 : for, due to (with DAT)

 kimi (GEN)
-: like, as soon as (with preceding verb in `+An`).
+: like, as soon as (with preceding verb in `+An`), till.

 haqqında
 : about.

-ilə
+ilə (GEN)
-: with (both comitative and instrumental).
+: with (both comitative and instrumental), by way of (with modes of transportation, except feet, that is `piyada:by foot`).
 Occasionally, when preceded by a word ending in a consonant, it will become the suffix `-lA`.
 This is most often used with people.
 For objects or "who", the LOC suffic `-dA` is used.
 Colloquially, this is often `-nAn`.

+olaraq
+: as a.
+The present participle of to be, "being".

 sarı
 : towards.
 Used in formal or poetic speech.
 Also means yellow.